Heavenly Ski Resort Rating

 Heavenly ski resort’s other activities include sledding, showshoeing, horse-drawn rides, hot springs and, of course, shopping.

 Although most visitors come to Heavenly to ski or ride, there are lots of other outdoor adventures to be enjoyed.

 Heavenly's Adventure Peak

 Adventure Peak at the top of the Heavenly Gondola has lift-accessed snowtubing, sledding, 2.5 miles (4 km) of cross-country skiing, and snowshoeing.
-The park is open daily, 10:00 am-3:00 pm, and costs US$15 for two hours or US$25 for a full day, including rental of equipment.

 Take the gondola up from the village and the first thing you're likely to notice…well second, after views of the lake, is the huge zipline running from atop the mountain.
 This elevated zip line cable ride will take you on a high speed thrill ride from the top of Tamarack Express back to the top of the Gondola, a vertical drop of 525 feet.
 At 3,100 feet, the Heavenly Flyer is the longest ZipRider in the Continental United States.

 See the wonders of the mountain from a dogsled, while teams of Huskies take you on an adventure.
 Alternatively, swap the dogs for a horse and take a one-hour horse-drawn sleigh ride.

 To ease tired ski muscles you can relax in a natural hot spring.
 There's one in California and one in Nevada, Wally's Hot Springs, which is also the oldest Sierra resort.